coin-or/CyLP/README.rst

     3. On Windows, a binary wheel is available and it is not necessary to install Cbc.

 If for some reason, you need to build from source, please go to the `Cbc <https://github.com/coin-or/Cbc>`_ project page and follow the instructions there.
-After building and install make sure to either set the `COIN_INSTALL_DIR` variable to point to the installation or set `PKG_CONFIG_PATH` to point to the directory where the `.pc` files are installed.
+After building and installing, make sure to either set the `COIN_INSTALL_DIR` variable to point to the installation or set `PKG_CONFIG_PATH` to point to the directory where the `.pc` files are installed.
 You may also need to set either `LD_LIBRARY_PATH` (Linux) or `DYLD_LIBRARY_PATH` (OS X).